btcpayserver/btcpayserver-doc/FAQ.md

 The community is excited about BTCPay and often recommends it to merchants or content creators because it offers a direct way for store-owners and charities to receive Bitcoin payments, which significantly improves the privacy of the customers/donors.

-BTCPay doesn't compromise on censorship-resistance, which is one of the main feature of Bitcoin.
+BTCPay doesn't compromise on censorship-resistance, which is one of the main features of Bitcoin.
 Besides that, being free and open-source it gives a great opportunity for developers to build things and integrations on top of BTCPay.

 ## How much does it cost to run BTCPay Server?